civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Disabled: MaxCityBuildings because it caused a crash
 Added:    New database flags for modders:
 - BuildingDB:
-   NeedsFeatToBuild     Building needs feat achived by owner to be built.
+   NeedsFeatToBuild     Building needs feat achieved by owner to be built.
    NeedsAnyPlayerFeatToBuild
-                        Building needs feat achived by any player to be built.
+                        Building needs feat achieved by any player to be built.
 - UnitDB:
-   NeedsFeatToBuild     Unit needs feat achived by owner to be built.
+   NeedsFeatToBuild     Unit needs feat archived by owner to be built.
    NeedsAnyPlayerFeatToBuild
-                        Unit needs feat achived by any player to be built.
+                        Unit needs feat archived by any player to be built.
 - WonderDB:
-   NeedsFeatToBuild     Wonder needs feat achived by owner to be built.
+   NeedsFeatToBuild     Wonder needs feat archived by owner to be built.
    NeedsAnyPlayerFeatToBuild
-                        Wonder needs feat achived by any player to be built.
+                        Wonder needs feat archived by any player to be built.
 - WonderDB:
    ProhibtSlavers       Wonder prevents building of additional slaver units.
 Added:    New Options